-- 4.6 The SCR Section 73 Officer is fully engaged in the operation of the organisation, ensuring that devolved funds are managed responsibly and allocated through a robust application process. - 4.7 The Section 73 Officer is accountable for: - Ensuring that devolved funds, including the AEB, are used legally, appropriately and are subject to the usual local authority checks and balances, including discharging financial duties under the Financial Regulations 2018; - Ensuring that the MCA acts in a manner that is lawful, transparent, evidence based, consistent and proportionate, including the publication of annual audited accounts;

-- Signing-off Value for Money Statements for all funding applications during the appraisal process as true and accurate; - Certifying that funding can be released under the appropriate conditions (in line with statutory duties); - Signing-off quarterly reports to the Ministry of Housing, Communities and Local Government (MHCLG) on programme performance and expenditure; - Ensuring that the established professional codes of practice are applied; and - Assuring that strong governance arrangements and LEP policies are in place to ensure that the LEP is operating robustly and transparently (by providing an Annual Assurance Statement and letter to the MHCLG Accounting Officer).
+- 4.5 The SCR Section 73 Officer is fully engaged in the operation of the organisation, ensuring that funds are managed responsibly and allocated through a robust application process. - 4.6 The Section 73 Officer is accountable for: - Ensuring that funds are used legally, appropriately and are subject to the usual local authority checks and balances, including discharging financial duties under the Financial Regulations 2018; - Signing-off Value for Money Statements for all funding applications during the appraisal process as true and accurate; - Certifying that funding can be released under the appropriate conditions (in line with statutory duties); - Signing-off quarterly reports to the Ministry of Housing, Communities and Local Government (MHCLG) on programme performance and expenditure; - Ensuring that the established professional codes of practice are applied; and - Assuring that strong governance arrangements and LEP policies are in place to ensure that the LEP is operating robustly and transparently (by providing an Annual Assurance Statement and letter to the MHCLG Accounting Officer).